MakeMeLaugh/objectid-gen/README.md

   -o string
         ObjectID to parse and return as datetime (in RFC3339 format) -t string
-        Time to generate ObjectID from (in RFC3339 format)
+        Time to generate ObjectID from datetime (in RFC3339 format)
 ```

 # Examples